otherpeopleucsd/honey_daisy/_drafts/daylily.md

 Maya’s eyes snapped back to Daylily.
 He looked back at her, eyes wide and questioning.
 She used to feel sorry for him.
 Such a little life, extinguished far too soon.
 But perhaps it was for the best.

-_This is a good way to go,_ she thought_.
-He will go with memories of mountain brooks and starry skies.
+_This is a good way to go,_ she thought. _He will go with memories of mountain brooks and starry skies.
 He will go in an instant, no suffering, only light.
 Yes, this is a good way to go indeed._

 “Are you alright?” the boy asked.
 Maya could hear the alarm in his voice, but she couldn’t stop the mad grin that was starting to spread across her face.